geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 - Optionally check also accessory files like `.eslinrc`, if you want to keep aligned with lint standards.
 - Follow the instructions below, in order, from your version to the one you want to update to.

+## Migration from 2022.02.xx to 2023.01.00

+### Update database schema

+This new version introduced the attributes for user groups.
+This requires an update to your database applying the scripts available [here](https://github.com/geosolutions-it/geostore/tree/master/doc/sql/migration).
+You have to apply the script `*-migration-from-v.1.5.0-to-v2.0.0` of your database.
+For instance on postgreSQL, you will have to execute the script `postgresql/postgresql-migration-from-v.1.5.0-to-v2.0.0`.

+!!! note:
+    The script assumes you set the search path for your db schema.
+Usually in postgres it is `geostore`.
+So make you sure to set the proper search path before to execute the script in postgres. (e.g. `SET search_path TO geostore;` )

 ## Migration from 2022.02.00 to 2022.02.01

 ### Package.json scripts migration